-Azm University Library is mainly responsible for managing library resources, organizing, maintaining, preserving and providing access to resources in all necessary formats to support the educational mission of the University.
-By capitalizing on innovative technologies with support from the IT Office, the library team shall work hand in hand with the Faculties to continuously respond to the users' changing needs and expectations by establishing solid collections and services, and constantly updating and optimizing them thereafter.
+The Azm University Library is responsible for managing library resources, organizing, maintaining, preserving and providing access to resources in all necessary formats to support the educational mission of the University.
+By capitalizing on innovative technologies with support from the IT Office, the library team works hand in hand with the Faculties to continuously respond to the users 'changing needs and expectations by establishing solid collections and services, and constantly updating and optimizing them.

-The library, situated at the third floor of the Main Building, has seats for 41 students or patrons; it enables the researchers to use four computers for internet search, printing, typing, and for using the OPAC and databases.

-The following databases were available as part of trials:
+The library, situated at the third floor of the Main Building, has seats for 41 students or patrons; it enables the researchers to use available computers for internet search, printing, typing, and accessing OPAC and databases.
+The following databases were available as part of on-going trials:

-Oxford Handbooks Online (OHO)

-Taylor & Francis Online

-Criminal Justice Abstracts with Full Text

-Academic Search Ultimate

-Business Source Ultimate
+Oxford Handbooks Online (OHO) Taylor & Francis Online Criminal Justice Abstracts with Full Text Academic Search Ultimate Business Source Ultimate

-The library has developed its physical collection since its foundation.
-It is continuously developed and expanded to reach its maximum holding capacity.
+The library has developed its physical collection since its foundation; and it is continuously developed and expanded to reach its maximum holding capacity.